ebarriosjr/potMachine/README.md

 # Potfile #

-Potfile is an configuration file si,ilar to Dockerfile.
+Potfile is an configuration file similar to Dockerfile.
 With this file a build of a pot can be triggered.

 In order to create a Pot with a Potfile the command `pot build .` need to be executed.
 You can also tag your build to export the pot in one command.